allisonmackey/civil_rights_activist/README.md

 * _clone the respository to your local machine_
 * _navigate to the cloned directory and open in your text editor of choice to view code_

-* _Nivigate to https://powerful-savannah-21440.herokuapp.com/ to see the app live._
+* _Navigate to https://powerful-savannah-21440.herokuapp.com/ to see the app live._

 ## Known Bugs
 No known bugs at this time